nodejs/node/doc/api/tls.markdown

     which is not authorized with the list of supplied CAs.
 This option only has an effect if `requestCert` is `true`.
 Default: `false`.

+  - `NPNProtocols`: An array or `Buffer` of possible NPN protocols.
+(Protocols should be ordered by their priority).

+  - `SNICallback`: A function that will be called if client supports SNI TLS extension.
+Only one argument will be passed to it: `servername`.
+And `SNICallback` should return SecureContext instance.
+    (You can use `crypto.createCredentials(...).context` to get proper SecureContext).
+If `SNICallback` wasn't provided - default callback with high-level API will be used (see below).

 #### Event: 'secureConnection'